pvedu/photovoltaic/README.md

 Examples of using the library are available at: https://github.com/pvedu/pvon

-But its much more fun to go to: https://mybinder.org/v2/gh/pvedu/pvon/master where you can run the code without installing anything.
+There are instructions on how to run the examples completely within the browser and without installing anything.

 ## Other